-The Company's option over E30/317, under an Option Agreement entered into June 16, 2011, has been extended for a further 12 months until June 16, 2014.
-The Company is required to keep the Tenement in good standing and the option fee remains the same at \$10,000,000.
-Refer to above section "Option Agreement E30/317".
+The Company's option over E30/317, under an Option Agreement entered into June 16, 2011, has been extended for a further 18 months until December 16, 2018.
+See "Option E30/317 extended for 12 months" above.

 Significant Acquisitions

 The Company did not make any significant acquisitions for which disclosure is required under Part 8 of National Instrument 51-102 during its most recently completed financial year.